Clhikari/RealESRGAN_GUI/README.md

 ### 🚀 Usage

-1. Download the `.zip` and unzip from this project's [Release](https://github.com/Clhikari/SaveRealESRGAN_GUI/releases/tag/latest) page.
+1. Download the `.exe` from this project's [Release](https://github.com/Clhikari/RealESRGAN_GUI/releases/tag/1.2.0) page.
 2. Download `source code` from the official [Real-ESRGAN Releases](https://github.com/xinntao/Real-ESRGAN/releases) page.
 3.  **Recommendation**: Place both `.exe` files in the same folder.
 4. Run the tool, select the path to the `.exe`, select your images, choose an output folder, and start processing.